-LUGGAGE: please contain the weight in 20 kg (45 lb) water-proof duffle bags are suggested, when on the speedboat, passengers may get splashed by water or foam, we advise to protect any camera equipment.
-We suggest to bring mosquito repellent.
+LUGGAGE: please contain the weight in 20 kg (45 lb) water-proof duffle bags are suggested, when on the speedboat, passengers may get splashed by water or foam, we advise protecting any camera equipment.
+We suggest bringing mosquito repellent.

 TRANSPORT: on roads and tracks by Minibus or 4×4, speedboat fitted for ocean crossing to the Bijagos Archipelago.

-TIDES and WEATHER: With each departure, visits could be re-scheduled as per the tides; all will be visited but maybe in a different order.
-Bad weather condition can oblige to change, cancel, reschedule or delay the itinerary, the organizer cannot be hold as responsible for any change and delay.
+TIDES and WEATHER: With each departure, visits could be rescheduled as per the tides; all will be visited but maybe in a different order.
+Bad weather conditions can oblige to change, cancel, reschedule or delay the itinerary, the organizer cannot be held responsible for any change and delay.

 All our trips are designed to be flexible so that we can adapt to external conditions and take advantage of opportunities that arise once there.

 Considering the special nature of the journey, some parts may be modified due to unpredictable factors and are based on unarguable decisions of our Tour Leader.
-Costs originating from such variations will be sole responsibility of the participants.
-Of course, the Leader will do his / her utmost to adhere to the original program.
+Costs originating from such variations will be the sole responsibility of the participants.
+Of course, the Leader will do his / her utmost di lei to adhere to the original program.